lingeorge88/Personal-Portfolio-Website/README.md

 ## Description

 This website was created using modern HTML and CSS codes including the use of Flexbox and Media query to create a responsive design on various screen sizes.
-This website was created for personal use only.
+This website was created for personal use only as part of a class project.

 ![portfolio demo](./assets/Document.png)